google/briolette/docs/design/explainers/technical_overview.md

   - Propose payment: sends the token or tokens proposed to settle
   - Accept proposal: this is used if change making is needed or to reject invalid tokens
   - Send payment: transfer tokens and transmit
-  - Confirm payment: acknoledges receipt
+  - Confirm payment: acknowledges receipt

 Though single-shot payments are possible too.